kubernetes-retired/service-catalog/docs/design.md

 **TODO** Discuss the parameters that can be passed in

-Once an `ServiceInstance` resource is created, the Controller talks with the specified Service ServiceBroker to create a new ServiceInstance of the desired Service.
+Once an `ServiceInstance` resource is created, the Controller talks with the specified Service Broker to create a new ServiceInstance of the desired Service.

 There are two modes for provisioning:
 [synchronous and asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#synchronous-and-asynchronous-operations)

-For synchronous operations, a request is made to the Service ServiceBroker and upon successful completion of the request (200 OK), Service ServiceInstance can now be used by Application.
+For synchronous operations, a request is made to the Service Broker and upon successful completion of the request (200 OK), Service ServiceInstance can now be used by Application.

 Some brokers support
 [asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#asynchronous-operations)
 flows.
-When a Controller makes a request to Service ServiceBroker to create/update/deprovision a Service ServiceInstance, the Service ServiceBroker responds with 202 ACCEPTED, and will provide endpoint at
+When a Controller makes a request to Service Broker to create/update/deprovision a Service ServiceInstance, the Service Broker responds with 202 ACCEPTED, and will provide endpoint at
 GET /v2/service_instances/<service_instance_id>/last_operation
 where the Controller can poll the status of the request.

-Service ServiceBroker may return a last_operation field that then should be sent for each last_operation request.
+Service Broker may return a last_operation field that then should be sent for each last_operation request.
 Controller will poll while the state of the poll request is 'in_progress'.
 Controller can also implement a max timeout that it will poll before considering the provision failed and will